Time Limits For Making A Workers Injury Compensation Claim

 Time Limits For Workers Under The Age Of Eighteen

 Those under the age of 18 cannot take legal action on their own behalf.
-If a minor has been injured at work, their parents or their legal guardian would be able to make a personal injury claim on their behalf.
+If a minor has been injured at work, a litigation friend would be able to make a personal injury claim on their behalf.

 If they wish to claim, they have until they reach the age of eighteen for the 3-year time limit to begin, regardless of how old the child was at the time of the accident.
 If a claim has not been made by the time they come of age, the responsibility to claim then falls upon them.
 At this point, claimants are granted until their 21st birthday to claim until they are no longer eligible for compensation.

-For information on time limits for making a workers injury claim involving fatalities, please see the next section.
+For information on time limits for making a worker injury claim involving fatalities, please see the next section.

 Time Limits To Claim For Deaths In The Workplace